 Businesses seeking eligibility as a QNBV must meet all of the following conditions:

-it must be registered in good standing with the Illinois Secretary of State's Office to transact business in Illinois;
+- Must be registered in good standing with the Illinois Secretary of State's Office to transact business in Illinois

-at least 51% of the employees employed by the business are located in Illinois;
+- At least 51% of the employees employed by the business must be located in Illinois

-the business has the potential for increasing jobs, increasing capital investment in Illinois, or both;
+- Must have the potential for increasing jobs, increasing capital investment in Illinois, or both

-it is not principally engaged in a disqualifying sector as defined by statute;
+- Must not be principally engaged in a disqualifying sector as defined by statute

-it has been in operation in Illinois for not more than 10 consecutive years;
+- Must have been in operation in Illinois for not more than 10 consecutive years

-it has received not more than $10,000,000 in aggregate investments; or it has received not more than $4,000,000 in investments that qualified for tax credits;
+- Must have received not more than $4,000,000 in investments that qualified for tax credits

 The 2018 Angel legislation created two specific set-asides.
-The Registration Notice provided to each QNBV upon certification indicates which, if any, apply.
+The certificate provided to each QNBV upon certification indicates which, if any, apply.

 $500,000 in tax credits are set-aside for investments made in QNBVs which are “minority owned businesses", "women owned businesses", or "businesses owned by a person with a disability."
 The legislation specifies that these terms be defined as they are used in the Business Enterprise for Minorities, Women, and Persons with Disabilities Act.
-More information on that Act can be found at http://www.ilga.gov/legislation/ilcs/ilcs3.asp?ActID=550&.
+More information on that Act can be found here.

 $500,000 in tax credits are set-aside for investments made in QNBVs with their principal place of business in counties with a population of not more than 250,000.